A short guide to travel insurance: What do the sections cover?

 Cancellation and Curtailment

-The cancellation and curtailment section of your travel insurance policy provides cover if you need to cancel your holiday before you depart, or curtail (cut short) your holiday whilst you are away due to various reasons which are specified in the policy wording and include; your illness, the illness of a close relative, redundancy or your home becoming inhabitable.
+The cancellation and curtailment section of your travel insurance policy provides cover if you need to cancel your holiday before you depart, or curtail (cut short) your holiday whilst you are away due to various reasons which are specified in the policy wording and include; your illness, the illness of a close relative, redundancy or your home becoming uninhabitable.

 The Travel Delay section of your travel insurance kicks in if your outbound or inbound international journey is delayed, due to strike or industrial action, adverse weather or mechanical breakdown.